samboy/ChessVariantResearch/TurtleShell/TurtleShellGo/README.md

 different edge dynamics than the 9x9 or 13x13 board, so one can also play the 17x13 board to get the same edges as the 9x9 and 13x13 boards.

+The 7x7 board has the same edge dynamics as the 15x15 board.